julianchurchill/text-adventure-js/README.md

   - Should return available actions when sending an actions changed event
 - Model
   - Should return description, exits, items and actions for current location
+  - On exit triggered change the current location to the new location